Background and Guidelines

 - Detailed Review of Proposed Curricular Changes

-- Description of proposed course and program changes
+- Detailed Description of proposed course change

 - Description of the academic benefits of proposed changes (e.g., curricular accessibility and quality improved, enrollment increased, academic program costs to students reduced, etc.)